 If you use a continuous integration (CI) system (for example, Jenkins, Bamboo or some other) to manage your application lifecycle, you may want to automate your test case execution to include the test cases in the lifecycle and to be able to run them unattended.
 For example, you may want to have “smoke tests” that run automatically every time a new version of your product is built.

-If you use Zephyr for Jira, you can automate your test cases by assigning TestComplete tests to them.
+If you use Zephyr Squad, you can automate your test cases by assigning TestComplete tests to them.
 After a TestComplete test associated with a test case in your Jira project is finished, TestComplete will send the test results to Jira.

 TestComplete test results will also be included in your reports in Jira.